 (Top right) Unloading goods from boats on the Singapore River in the 1970s.
+Detail from "I Paint my Singapore".
 Photo by Jimmy Yap.

 (Right) The old National Library building on Stamford Road.
+Detail from "I Paint my Singapore".
 Photo by Jimmy Yap.

 (Below) Yip Yew Chong (boy in blue shorts) and his family in their shophouse on Sago Lane watching a Cantonese opera performance.
+Detail from "I Paint my Singapore".
 Photo by Jimmy Yap.